Practice Development for Medical Expert Witnesses

 The concept of being “helpful” requires emotional flexibility as well as the skillful handling of tasks.
 “Helpfulness” is a business asset.
 Let’s take it up to the level of empathy.

-Example: As a paralegal for 20 years, my primary love was probate/trust administration.
+Example: As a paralegal my primary love was probate/trust administration.
 I was the person clients turned to for help when the bureaucracy of death overwhelmed them.
 Helping people in the immediate aftermath of grief is intimate.
 We’re in this human business together.

 It’s simple, have a good relationship and life is simpler and easier.
 Have a contrary relationship and you waste time dealing with it, emotionally and professionally.
-In business, getting this right is a business decision with positive consequences.
+In business, getting this right has a profound impact.

 Being “infected” by another person’s kindness and attitude can be a very good thing.